Bank Account Reconciliation User Guide

 • The CHECK # column is for the check number, if applicable.

-• After the check has cleared the bank, place an “X” in the STATUS OF CHECK column.
-If a stop payment is placed on a check, place an “S” in the STATUS OF CHECK column.
-If a check is voided, place a “V” in the STATUS OF CHECK column.
+• After the check has cleared the bank, place an “X” in the “Status of Check” column.
+If a stop payment is placed on a check, place an “S” in the “Status of Check” column.
+If a check is voided, place a “V” in the “Status of Check” column.

-• Record the check recipient or vendor’s name in the PAYEE REFERENCE column.
+• Record the check recipient or vendor’s name in the Payee reference column.
 For research participants, we recommend using unique participant numbers or initials to keep names confidential.
 For vendors, we need their complete name.

 • Reminder: Contingent bank accounts need to submit receipts along with the check register for replenishment.